 Baton Rouge Federal Criminal Defense Attorneys

 - We Will Start Defending You Immediately.
 If you have the federal government’s attention, you do not have time to waste.
-Our attorneys will intervene immediately to determine the scope of the allegations against you and figure out if prosecutors are close to securing the evidence they need to take your case to court.
+Our Baton Rouge federal criminal defense lawyers will intervene immediately to determine the scope of the allegations against you and figure out if prosecutors are close to securing the evidence they need to take your case to court.